dora-metrics/pelorus/docs/Install.md

         hostname: "prometheus-k8s-openshift-monitoring.apps.ci-1.example.com"
         password: "<redacted>"

-Once you are finished adding your extra hosts, you can update your stack by re-running the helm command above, passing your values file with `--values extra-prometheus-hosts.yaml`
+Once you are finished adding your extra hosts, you can update your stack by re-running the Helm command above, passing your values file with `--values extra-prometheus-hosts.yaml`

 ```
+helm template \
+  --namespace pelorus \
+  pelorus \
-./runhelm.sh -v extra-prometheus-hosts.yaml
+  --values extra-prometheus-hosts.yaml \
+  ./charts/deploy/ | oc apply -f - -n pelorus

 ```

 ### Long Term Storage

 The Pelorus chart supports deploying a thanos instance for long term storage.
 It can use any S3 bucket provider.
-The following is an example of configuring a values.yaml file for noobaa with the local s3 service name:
+The following is an example of configuring a `values.yaml` file for noobaa with the local s3 service name:

 ```
 bucket_access_point: s3.noobaa.svc